1601-mma2013/Performance-Enhancer/README.md

 5. Aptitudes

-Users can use this application to set a benchmark for their device to perform and just let it run in the background while the do their work, the program will not disturb the user untill the high load is been taken care of.
+Users can use this application to set a benchmark for their device to perform and just let it run in the background while they do their work, the program will not disturb the user until the high load has been taken care of.

 6. Motivations

-Users don’t have to worry about having to lose out on the performance of their device they paid for, its free and easily accessable , easy to insall and set the setting , easy to use as the UI is very simple.
+Users don’t have to worry about having to lose out on the performance of their device they paid for, it's free and easily accessable , easy to insall and set the setting, easy to use as the UI is very simple.

 7. Environments